zimi-pl/sailor/README.md

 Sailor is a library which should help to write code in clean architecture fashion.
 Idea here is to create abstractions which developers use in their day to day work.
-In their code developers should base on this abstractions rather than external libraries to achieve their goals.
+Developers in their code should base on these abstractions rather than external libraries to achieve their goals.

 ## Getting started

 Everything you need to do is to add this library and then use one of abstractions instead of real implementations.
 Obviously code would be not usesable if there are only abstractions.
-So in sailor you will be able to use fake, in memory versions of those abstractions.
+So in Sailor you will be able to use fake, in memory versions of those abstractions.

 ## Where the name Sailor came from?